 Solano Community College's CCPLS Scholars Program is part of the Community College Pathway to Law School (CCPLS) Initiative, the first and only program of its kind to provide a clear pathway from community college to law school.
 The California State Bar's Council of Access and Fairness (COAF) developed the initiative.
-Solano College's CCPLS Program is able to take advantage of special partnerships with six highly esteemed undergraduate and law school programs, which include UC Davis, UC Irvine, USF, Santa Clara University, Loyola Marymount, Pepperdine University, UCLA, USC, and UC Berkeley.
-Students taking part in the CCPLS Initiative and successfully completing the program will be eligible to take advantage of these partnerships towards the goal of achieving a legal education.
-CCPLS Scholars are encouraged to pursue the academic major of their choice, but must complete the California State Bar core curriculum, including the course work in English, Communications, Political Science, Math, and History.
+SCC's CCPLS Program is able to take advantage of special partnerships with six highly esteemed undergraduate and law school programs, which include UC Davis, UC Irvine, USF, Santa Clara University, Loyola Marymount, Pepperdine University, UCLA, USC, and UC Berkeley.
+Students taking part in the CCPLS Initiative and successfully completing the program are eligible to take advantage of these partnerships towards the goal of completing a legal studies education.
+CCPLS Scholars are encouraged to pursue the academic major of their choice, but must complete the California State Bar core curriculum, including course work in English, Communications, Political Science, Math, and History.

-The curriculum and law related events build necessary skills, to increase competitiveness at the next level of academia.
+The curriculum and law-related events build necessary skills to increase competitiveness at the next level of academia.
 Upon successful completion of the requirements at SCC, students may apply for admission to participating undergraduate programs.

 As the first college selected to participate in CCPLS, Solano Community College's CCPLS Scholars program has been in place since Fall Semester 2014.
-Since then, fifty-seven (57) students have gone through the program and eight (8) students have been admitted to law schools; one of which was admitted to Columbia University Law School this fall.
-Students are attending the following law schools: King Hall-UC Davis; John F. Kennedy University Law School; Chicago Kent University Law School; Columbia University Law School; and Mc George School of Law.
-(Inside Solano Success Story)
+Since then, fifty-seven (57) students have gone through the program and eight (8) students have been admitted to law schools, one of whom was admitted to Columbia University Law School in Fall 2021.
+Students are attending the following law schools: King Hall-UC Davis, John F. Kennedy University Law School, Chicago Kent University Law School, Columbia University Law School, and McGeorge School of Law.
+Inside Solano highlights a success story.

-While the gender of most participants is skewed female (74% to 26% male), the most recent data (Law Pathways Report 2020) shows the group is extremely diverse, with 69% of students identifying as students of color (27% African-American/Black; 28% Asian American; 22% Latino; 31% White) and mostly residents of Vallejo, the county's largest and most diverse city.
+While the gender of most participants is skewed female (74% to 26% male), the most recent data from the Law Pathways Report 2020 shows the group is extremely diverse, with 69% of students identifying as students of color (27% African-American/Black, 28% Asian American, 22% Latino, 31% White) and mostly residents of Vallejo, the county's largest and most diverse city.
 Retention and transfer rates are both high (82% and 72%, respectively) with 94% of transfers choosing a CCPLS Partner institution.

-The CCPLS Scholars Program at Solano College and the Law Academy at Jesse Bethel High School (JBHS), Vallejo, established a joint Advisory Committee in 2017.
+The CCPLS Scholars Program at Solano Community College and the Law Academy at Jesse Bethel High School (JBHS), Vallejo, established a joint Advisory Committee in 2017.
 Each term, the Vallejo Center Dean coordinates the offering of PLSC 1 and PLSC 16 classes at the Vallejo Center, which would align with Law Academy high school students' schedules.
-Jesse Bethel students are batched enrolled by Center staff and able to complete two of the required CCPLS classes while still in high school.
-Law Academy students are also invited to the Fairfield campus each semester to participate in our annual Law Day event in the fall and tour the campus.
-During the pandemic lockdown, a series of virtual events are jointly planned by CCPLS and the Law Academy, including the recent presentation on criminal law by Judge Dan Healy.
+Jesse Bethel students are batch enrolled by Center staff and able to complete two of the required CCPLS classes while still in high school.
+Law Academy students are also invited to the Fairfield campus each semester to participate in the annual Law Day event in the fall and tour the campus.

+During the pandemic lockdown, a series of virtual events were jointly planned by CCPLS and the Law Academy, including the recent presentation on criminal law by Judge Dan Healy.